-7In the epistemology literature, the dominant tendency is to emphasize categorical normativity, and thus if forced to rank these subjects, to rank Louie first.
+16 In the epistemology literature, the dominant tendency is to emphasize categorical normativity, and thus if forced to rank these subjects, to rank Louie first.
 In the practical literature, there's a widespread (but not universal) tendency to instead to emphasize coherence, and thus to rank Dewey first.
-Worsnip (PQ, 2016?) discusses why the fields might diverge in this way.
+Alex Worsnip discusses why the fields might diverge in this way in "Moral reasons, epistemic reasons, and rationality," Philosophical Quarterly 66 (263), 341-361 hypothetical normative facts are irrelevant.
+Prospective justification is insulated from the merely hypothetical.